-The Institute of Clinical and Experimental Medicine (IKEM) is the only clinical centre in the Czech Republic combining the full spectrum of treatment for diabetes and cardiovascular diseases, ranging from various types of pharmacotherapy and standard invasive interventions to transplantation treatment for organ failure (heart, liver, kidney, pancreas and islet of Langerhans transplantation).
+The Institute for Clinical and Experimental Medicine (IKEM) is the only clinical centre in the Czech Republic combining the full spectrum of treatment for diabetes and cardiovascular diseases, ranging from various types of pharmacotherapy and standard invasive interventions to transplantation treatment for organ failure (heart, liver, kidney, pancreas and islet of Langerhans transplantation).

 Intensive clinical, experimental and translational research is also underway in all these areas.
 In the field of experimental research, IKEM focuses mainly on the study of experimental pathophysiological and physiological models in the areas of cardiovascular diseases, transplantation, diabetes, obesitology and kidney diseases.